Part 2: Building Your Channel Finder#

 channel_finder:

 That’s it—no code changes required.
-The template includes complete implementations of both pipelines with example databases, CLI tools, and benchmark datasets.
+The template includes complete implementations of all three pipelines with example databases, CLI tools, and benchmark datasets.
 The tabs below detail each pipeline’s workflow, database format, and testing tools.

 Concept: Put the entire channel database in the LLM context and ask it to find matches.